BoubacarDiene/NetworkService/README.md

 NetworkService is an easy-to-use C++17 project that aims at executing network-related commands more securely by relying on tools such as: ip, iptables, ebtables, nftables, a custom network tool, etc. It won't change your everyday life but for developers and entreprises working on systems that need to communicate with the rest of the world through a network, a service like this could be very useful.

 By studying the source code carefully, you might tell yourself this project is just *many lines of code* to take a configuration file as input then perform several fork+exec and write to some network-related files.
-That's indeed what it roughly does but one must remember that the goal of professional software development is not just making softwares work.
+That's indeed what it roughly does but one must remember that *the goal of professional software development is not just making software work*.

 Thus, NetworkService has been designed and developed so that best practices in software design and object-oriented programming, code quality and also [secure programming](http://shop.oreilly.com/product/9780596003944.do) have been taken into consideration. *At least, I tried somehow:-)*.
 Let me know if something could be improved; *One never stops learning*.